ALonelyJuicebox/OFMetadataToStash/README.md

 # Requirements
-  - Fully tested on Stash v0.18 using DC OnlyFans Script v7.6.1 on the following operating systems
+  - Fully tested on Stash v0.18 using DC OnlyFans Script v7.6.1 (and other scrapers using that schema) on the following operating systems
     -  **Windows 11** with Windows Powershell 7.3.1
     -  **Linux** using Powershell Core (both ARM and x86 releases tested)
     -  **macOS** using Powershell Core